 The unusual foliage on this low, mop-head-like plant consists of long, thick, glossy tendrils that suggest Independence Day fireworks.
-Unlike the species, which is a giant forest tree, Thuja plicata ‘Whipcord’ has many branches seem to explode upward and send sparks cascading in all directions.
+Unlike the species, which is a giant forest tree, the many branches of Thuja plicata ‘Whipcord’ seem to explode upward and send sparks cascading in all directions.
 Green in summer, the foliage changes to bronze in winter, matching the richly colored wood.
 Every garden can accommodate the small, dynamic conifer (only about 5′ tall and 4′ wide) that demonstrates some deer resistance.
 Found in a seedbed of Western Red Cedar at Drakes Crossing Nursery, Silverton, Oregon.

 Garden Size: 4’H x 4’W

 Sun to Partial Shade

 Download a printable point of sale sign HERE.